turingschool/front-end-curriculum/lessons/module-1/git-collaboration.md

 **Getting Started**
 - Get the link to your partner's repo
+- Accept the collaborator invitation (you'll probably get an email)
 - Clone it down to your machine

 **Working on the App**